MisterL2/workload-calendar/README.md

 ## Development Notes

 Keep in mind that almost all objects will behave differently depending on whether they are in the context of a calculated schedule or not.
 This means that they may export more or different values based on an overloaded parameter.

+Also, copy() may not always copy over all values, as the requirements are context-dependent.
+In these cases, fullCopy() is supplied.
+When in doubt, check the implementation.